PBSC receives $2 million to expand engineering training

 PBSC’s $2,060,919 grant is part of $9 million in awards that former Gov. Rick Scott announced before concluding his second term.
 He and the Florida Legislature created the fund in 2017, providing $85 million for improving public infrastructure and enhancing workforce training in the state.
 The Jobs Growth Grant Fund was approved again by the Legislature for $85 million for the 2018-19 fiscal year.
 The most recent awards reflect a total of more than $151 million in funding awarded to 50 communities across the state, including more than $42 million in 16 rural communities.

-The College will offer a new fourth concentration in Advanced Manufacturing for the Engineering Technology Associate in Science degree and launch three additional College Credit Certificates in Industrial Technician, Automation and Lean Manufacturing, bringing the total to five.
+The College will offer a new fourth concentration in Advanced Manufacturing for the Engineering Technology Associate in Science degree, joining Advanced Technology, Electronics and Alternative Energy Systems.
+Three additional College Credit Certificates—Engineering Technology Support Specialist, Automation and Lean Manufacturing—will be added to the three existing ones: Mechatronics, Alternative Energy Engineering Technology and Rapid Prototyping Specialist.
 The College also will hire five employees, including a director of the Center and two faculty members, and strengthen its partnerships with Florida Atlantic University and 15 local companies to ensure students are highly prepared for the workforce and have the skills they need to transition into bachelor’s programs.
 The College anticipates enrolling 500 students in the College Credit Certificates in the first year and 2,000 by 2023.

 “The Center for Engineering Technology will allow us to further our commitment to provide a solid pipeline of workers for our local industries,’’ said Dr. Jean Wihbey, PBSC’s vice president of workforce development.
 “It will position us as a leader in engineering training and help grow the local and state economy.”